RobinTail/express-zod-api/README.md

 # Why and what is it for

 I made this library because of the often repetitive tasks of starting a web server APIs with the need to validate input data.
-It integrates and provides the capabilities of popular web server, logger, validation and documenting solutions.
+It integrates and provides the capabilities of popular web server, logging, validation and documenting solutions.
 Therefore, many basic tasks can be accomplished faster and easier, in particular:

 - You can describe web server routes as a hierarchical object.